TAMUArch/cmsplugin-newsy/README.rst

 Introduction
 ------------

 This is a `Django CMS` plugin for news.
+To see an example, check out the Texas A&M University, `College of Architecture's Newsletter`.

 Installation
 ------------